refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 <Checklist>

 <ChecklistItem id="data-provider-intro">
-I understood what is data provider
+I understood what is data provider.
 </ChecklistItem>
 <ChecklistItem id="data-provider-intro-2">
-I saw built-in data providers provided by "refine"
+I saw built-in data providers provided by refine.
 </ChecklistItem>
 <ChecklistItem id="data-provider-intro-3">
 I understood what is data provider and how it works.